 "Ohhh, the Great Unwashed! (throws wrist to forehead) Quickly, Jeeves, turn on UPSTAIRS DOWNTON!
 The vapors!"

 The idea that blockbusters are 'simple pictures for simple people' is simply elitism, of course.

 The earlier work of Lucas and Spielberg like AMERICAN GRAFFITI and JAWS were initially recognized for the same depth of craft and story as parallels like MEAN STREETS and THE EXORCIST, in particular by young critics informed by a similar outlook and cultural background.
 But STAR WARS and CLOSE ENCOUNTERS expanded the palette to a speculative fiction range that started to make conservative 'realist' critics uncomfortable.

 That's because they tend to respect introspection but lack imagination.
 Or think that these are mutually exclusive.
 Dry dramas suffused with muted angst reassure them of their reality, while -for centuries- any story with imagination was dismissed as 'flights of fancy', 'boys adventure tales', 'potboilers', or 'escapist fare'.
-It's the sad old saw you see in how narrow critics relegated Jules Verne to the 'Juvenile Fiction' shelf, heard Bebop's sophistication as cacophony, and called comic books subliterate trash while EC was pumping out subversive art.
+It's the same blinkered way in which narrow critics relegated the visionary Jules Verne to the 'Juvenile Fiction' shelf, heard Bebop's sophistication as cacophony, and called comic books subliterate trash while EC was pumping out subversive art.

-The learned opinion was invalid here because it was based on reflexive prejudice.
+The learned opinion was invalid here because it was based on reflexive prejudice and dismissive ignorance.